Jersey cattle: Characteristics

 Jerseys occur in all shades of brown, from light tan to almost black.
 They are frequently fawn in colour.
 All purebred Jerseys have a lighter band around their muzzles, a dark switch (long hair on the end of the tail), and black hooves, although in recent years, colour regulations have been relaxed to allow a broadening of the gene pool.

 The cows are calm and docile; bulls may be unpredictable or aggressive.

 Jersey cattle have a greater tendency towards postparturient hypocalcaemia (or "milk fever") in dams, and tend to have frail calves that require more attentive management in cold weather than other dairy breeds due to their smaller body size (which results in an increased surface area-to-mass ratio, increasing heat loss).

+Milk

+After 2008, there was some pressure for Jersey dairymen to attempt to increase the milk production per cow.
+This led to possibly securing options from outside the island.

+From 2020 onward there was a further challenge with COVID-19 while seeking the "maximum productivity and business efficiencies".
+Jersey milk has 20% more calcium, 18% more protein, and 29% more milk fat than Holstein.